 Is it true that you are funded by the CSP (Child Support Program)?

 No. Although we occasionally hear this myth being thrown about, it has never been true.
 For a few years we were paid by the DSS to conduct some case study research on behalf of the Child Support Program to see how well they were servicing the needs of separated parents; parents who by the nature of our work we are in touch with daily.
 The work led to positive changes for parents and we’re proud of that.

 Why don’t you get involved in protests and activism?

 PBB is a suicide prevention charity.
 However, we do provide informed insights to government and to other interested bodies to support systemic change where it is factually warranted.
 We get approached a few times a year by various governmental bodies and we’re always happy to help them see the issues and challenges that separating parents face.
 Bottom line, we’re world beating leaders in the ‘keeping mum and dad around’ game, and that comes from keeping a laser sharp focus on what we do and where we spend our time.
-We’re not going to waste precious suicide prevention resources, be that time or money, on political activity.

 You’ve changed the original welcome message / format of the groups!